estellaarrieta/aebn-vod-downloader/README.md

 ## Dependencies
 - Python 3.6 or higher
-- FFmpeg (provide directory as a prameter or add to PATH)
+- FFmpeg (provide directory as an argument or add to PATH)

 ## Usage